arcanemachine/phoenix-todo-list/support/deployment/README.md

 You can use the `support/scripts/systemd-container-service-file-generate` to easily create a `systemd` service file for this project:

-- This script is configured for Podman by default.
+- This script is configured for Docker by default.
-  - To generate a Docker container, pass the `--docker` flag when running this script.
+  - To generate a Podman container, pass the `--podman` flag when running this script.
 - When this script is run, it will generate `systemd` service file called `~/.config/systemd/user/phoenix-todo-list.service` (unless the `--dry-run` flag is set)
 - Other flags:
   - `--dry-run` - Display the service file in the terminal instead of writing to a file.
     - No permanent changes are made when this flag is used.
     - The output of a `--dry-run` is identical to the real service file, and can be piped as needed.
   - `--podman` - Configures the service for use with Podman instead of Docker.
+  - `--phoenix-expose` - Exposes the PHX_HOST port to the host
   - `--postgres` - Run a Postgres container as part of the service.
+  - `--postgres-expose` - Exposes the Postgres container's port 5432 to the host
   - `--traefik-client` - Configures the service to be used as Traefik.
     - Does not start a Traefik server.
   - `--traefik-host` - Configures the service to be used as Traefik.